devspl/Kata---Business-Rules/README.md

 - branch out from `master` branch (naming of the branch is up to you)
 - create new folder in root of repository called: `{yourGithubLogin-language-yoursubtitle}`
 - **example:** first C# attempt of user 'bob' could be `bob-csharp-inheritance` and 2nd one could be `bob-csharp-composition`; another one with Scala could be `bob-scala-actors` and so on
+- contribute to inside of this folder only, so that you don't interfere with others' solutions
 - when you're ready to share, start a `pull request` to master branch
 - any programming language is welcome